-6. RIGHT TO CONSTITUTIONAL REMEDIES(ARTICLE 32):
+6. RIGHT TO CONSTITUTIONAL REMEDIES (ARTICLE 32):

 The constitution guarantees remedies if citizen's fundamental Rights are violated.
 The government cannot infringe upon or curb anyone's rights.
 When these rights are violated, the aggrieved party can approach the courts.
 Citizens can even go directly to the Supreme Court which can issue writs for enforcing fundamental rights.
 The right to get the Fundamental Rights protected is in itself a fundamental right.
 This makes the Fundamental Rights real.
-That is why DR. Ambedkar called Article 32 as the most important article of the constitution- an Article without which this constitution would be nullity.
-It is the very soul of the constitution and the very heart of it.'
+That is why DR. Ambedkar called Article 32 as the most important article of the constitution and the very heart of it.'